arkhn/data-challenge/readme.md

-# Analytics Engineer Practical challenge
+# Arkhn Data Practical challenge

 ## Introduction
 This challenge is handed out to the candidate a few days before meeting with our team in-person.